-The main resorts are Korcula Town (people call it “Little Dubrovnik” because of its medieval squares, churches, palaces and houses), Vela Luka and Lumbarda.
-There’s also smaller towns and villages dotted around on the island for those looking for a more secluded holiday.
+The main resorts are Korcula Town (people call it “Little Dubrovnik” because of its medieval squares, churches, palaces and houses, looking not to dissimilar to the real Dubrovnik), Vela Luka and Lumbarda.
+There are also smaller towns and villages dotted around the island for those looking for a more secluded holiday.

 Korcula is one of Croatia’s most treasured islands although, perhaps somewhat surprisingly, not quite as popular as some of its slightly more northern counterparts, such as Brac and Hvar.
 This may be because the island is a little further away to get to (both from Split or Dubrovnik) and some of the most convenient ferry services to the island only run in summer.